We participate in the CanSat Comeback Competition hosted by ARLISS, and organized by UNISEC in Japan .

 Black Rock Desert, Nevada

 The design is just a body, two wheels, and a stabilizer.
-This is our flagship design because of

 We are currently developing our first prototypes.

-This project is meant to push our limits and challenge us more than The Rover, as it is a passive glider, no propulsion.
+This project is meant to push our limits and challenge us more than The Rover,

 This year, this projects goal is to reach within 0.5 km of the target.